-We take proper motion measurements from the Munn et al. (2004) catalog (distributed as a part of the public SDSS data releases), which is based on a comparison of astrometric measurements between SDSS and a collection of Schmidt photographic surveys.
-Despite the sizable random and systematic astrometric errors in the Schmidt surveys, the combination of a long baseline ( $\sim 50$ years for the POSS-I survey), and a recalibration of the photographic data using the positions of SDSS galaxies (see Munn et al. for details), result in median random proper motion errors (per component) of only $\sim 3$ mas yr-1 for r < 18 and $\sim 5$ mas yr-1 for r < 20.
+We take proper-motion measurements from the Munn et al. (2004) catalog (distributed as a part of the public SDSS data releases), which is based on a comparison of astrometric measurements between SDSS and a collection of Schmidt photographic surveys.
+Despite the sizable random and systematic astrometric errors in the Schmidt surveys, the combination of a long baseline (~ 50 years for the POSS-I survey), and a recalibration of the photographic data using the positions of SDSS galaxies (see Munn et al. for details), results in median random proper-motion errors (per component) of only $\sim 3 \text{ mas yr}^{-1}$ for r < 18 and $\sim 5 \text{ mas yr}^{-1}$ for r < 20.
 As shown below, systematic errors are typically an order of magnitude smaller.
-At a distance of 1 kpc, a random error of 3 mas yr-1 corresponds to a velocity error of $\sim 15$ km s-1, which is comparable to the radial velocity accuracy delivered by the SDSS stellar spectroscopic survey.
-At a distance of 7 kpc, a random error of 3 mas yr-1 corresponds to a velocity error of 100 km s-1, which still represents a usable measurement for large samples, given that systematic errors are much smaller ( $\sim 20 \text{ km s}^{-1}$ at a distance of 7 kpc).
-The small and well-understood proper motion errors, together with a large distance limit and a large sample size (proper motion measurements are available for about 38 million stars with r < 20 from SDSS Data Relase 7) make this catalog an unprecedented resource for studying the kinematics of Milky Way stars.
+At a distance of 1 kpc, a random error of 3 mas yr^{-1} corresponds to a velocity error of $\sim 15 \text{ km s}^{-1}$, which is comparable to the radial velocity accuracy delivered by the SDSS stellar spectroscopic survey.
+At a distance of 7 kpc, a random error of 3 mas yr^{-1} corresponds to a velocity error of 100 km s-1, which still represents a usable measurement for large samples, given that systematic errors are much smaller ($\sim 20 \text{ km s}^{-1}$ at a distance of 7 kpc).
+The small and well-understood proper-motion errors, together with the large distance limit and sample size (proper-motion measurements are available for about 38 million stars with r < 20 from SDSS Data Release 7) make this catalog an unprecedented resource for studying the kinematics of Milky Way stars.

-We warn the reader that proper motion measurements publicly available prior to SDSS Data Release 7 are known to have significant systematic errors.
-Here we use a revised set of proper motion measurements (?), which are publicly available only since Data Release 7.
-As described in the next section, we can assess the error properties of this revised proper motion catalog using objects with known proper motion - that is, using quasars.
+We warn the reader that proper-motion measurements made publicly available prior to SDSS Data Release 7 are known to have significant systematic errors.
+Here we use a revised set of proper-motion measurements (Munn et al. 2008), which are publicly available only since Data Release 7.
+As described in the next section, we can assess the error properties of this revised proper motion catalog using objects with known zero proper motion - that is, distant quasars.

 2.3.1.
-Determination of Proper Motion Errors Using Quasars
+Determination of Proper-Motion Errors Using Quasars